-I just moved into a building as a market-rate tenant.
-Many of my neighbors are rent-stabilized.
+I just moved into a NYC rental building as a market-rate tenant, where many of my neighbors are rent-stabilized.
 I know they have more protections than me, but do I have any rights?

-Rent-stabilized tenants are entitled to certain protections that market-rate tenants are not, but you still have a number of rights you should be aware of, says Sam Himmelstein, a lawyer at the firm Himmelstein, McConnell, Gribben, Donoghue & Joseph who represents residential and commercial tenants and tenant associations.
+Rent-stabilized tenants are entitled to certain protections that market-rate tenants are not, but you still have a number of rights you should be aware of, says Sam Himmelstein, a lawyer at the firm Himmelstein, McConnell, Gribben & Joseph who represents residential and commercial tenants and tenant associations.

 The following rights apply to all New York City tenants, regardless of whether they are living in rent-stabilized apartments or market-rate apartments:

 - The right to a roommate: This right is also enshrined by state law, “even if the lease says the apartment can only be occupied by the tenant and the tenant’s immediate family,” Himmelstein says.
 As long as you inform your landlord within 30 days after the roommate moves in, that roommate can legally occupy the apartment with you.

 - The right not to be retaliated against: Landlords cannot retaliate against tenants who have filed complaints, enforced their own rights under the lease, or joined a tenants’ association, according to New York law.
 Retaliation could include not renewing a lease or charging the tenant additional fees as a penalty for their actions.
 Landlords found in court to have charged punitive fees will have to reimburse them triple what they charged.

 - The right to participate in a tenants association: All tenants are legally permitted to create, join, or participate in a tenants association.
 (Here's how to form your own tenants association.)